commutatus/awesome/domains/engineering/well-documented/api-engineering.md

 ## Documentation

-Documentation is first‐class feature of GraphQL type systems.
+Documentation is a first‐class feature of GraphQL type systems.
 To ensure the documentation of a GraphQL service remains consistent with its capabilities, descriptions of GraphQL definitions are provided alongside their definitions and made available via introspection.

 ### **Description for field**